 This document sets out the standards for the safe treatment or disposal of acetylene cylinders and reflects the priority that AIGA gives to the protection of people and the environment.

-The document also determines the standards to be achieved and describes methods by which these can be achieved.
-The alternative methods should only be adopted where an 'equivalence of safety' can be demonstrated.
+The document determines the standards to be achieved and describes methods by which these can be achieved.
+Methods should only be adopted where an 'equivalence of safety' can be demonstrated.

-3 Definitions
+3 Definitions and publication terminology

 3.1 Definitions

 None.